 All too many homeowners react to the presence of weeds assuming it's necessary to "get out the chemicals."
 This is a myth that lawn care services and chemical manufacturers are all too ready to perpetuate.

-If you have settled on a 3-inch mowing height, for example, don't let the grass get longer than 4 or 4 1/2 inches between mowings.
-Trimming frequently with a mulching mower to keep your lawn turf in the 3- to 4-inch length range is a great prescription for a beautiful, healthy lawn.
+If you have settled on a three-inch mowing height, for example, don't let the grass get longer than four or four-and-a-half inches between mowings.
+Trimming frequently with a mulching mower to keep your lawn turf in the three-to-four-inch length range is a great prescription for a beautiful, healthy lawn.